 A Pane Report shows the entire tree for a trace in XML format.
-To generate a Pane Report, click the button next to the 🕙 button on the tool bar and choose Pane Report in the drop-down menu.
-A Save As dialog opens, where you can specify the name, location, and file type of the report.
+To generate a Pane Report, click the

 Generating an Affected Code Report (COBOL Only)

 An Affected Code Report shows code that would be impacted by changing a data item's definition or usage (COBOL only).
 To generate an Affected Code Report, click the button next to the button on the tool bar and choose Affected Code Report in the drop-down menu.
 A Save As dialog opens, where you can specify the name, location, and file type of the report.